-Must Texas Community Bank verify the % of ownership on Legal Entities?
+Must Texas Community Bank verify the percentage (%) of ownership on Legal Entities?

-The Bank can rely on the Certification of Beneficial Owner(s) unless it has actual knowledge that any of the information is incorrect.
+The Bank can rely on the Certification of Beneficial Owner(s) completed by the person opening the account on behalf of the Legal Entity customer, unless it has actual knowledge that any of the information is incorrect.

 Must Texas Community Bank verify the accuracy of the information collected on each individual?